subashc2023/Assistant/README.md

 Assistant (LiteLLM + MCP CLI)
 ================================

 Minimal, fast CLI that streams responses from an LLM (via LiteLLM) and executes Model Context Protocol (MCP) tools over stdio.
 It auto-discovers tools from configured MCP servers and exposes them to the model as OpenAI-style function tools.
-Built for reliability: parallel tool calls, timeouts, and result truncation.
+Built to be simple and reliable, with parallel calls, timeouts, and result truncation for Functions/Tools

 Supports MCP in two ways:
 - Local Python MCP servers discovered from the `servers/` directory